Solomon198/Anonymous-Platform/fe-libs/ui-library/src/libs/components/TestButton/Readme.md

 > All props defined on MUI can be used with custom component

+> Note: You must wrap your application in a MUI Provider

 ```js
 import { Grid, Box } from '@mui/material'
 ;<Box